content-services/zest/release/docs/RpmRpmRepositoryResponse.md

 `func (o *RpmRpmRepositoryResponse) UnsetMetadataSigningService()`

 UnsetMetadataSigningService ensures that no value is present for MetadataSigningService, not even an explicit nil
+### GetPackageSigningService

+`func (o *RpmRpmRepositoryResponse) GetPackageSigningService() string`

+GetPackageSigningService returns the PackageSigningService field if non-nil, zero value otherwise.

+### GetPackageSigningServiceOk

+`func (o *RpmRpmRepositoryResponse) GetPackageSigningServiceOk() (*string, bool)`

+GetPackageSigningServiceOk returns a tuple with the PackageSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPackageSigningService

+`func (o *RpmRpmRepositoryResponse) SetPackageSigningService(v string)`

+SetPackageSigningService sets PackageSigningService field to given value.

+### HasPackageSigningService

+`func (o *RpmRpmRepositoryResponse) HasPackageSigningService() bool`

+HasPackageSigningService returns a boolean if a field has been set.

+### SetPackageSigningServiceNil

+`func (o *RpmRpmRepositoryResponse) SetPackageSigningServiceNil(b bool)`

+ SetPackageSigningServiceNil sets the value for PackageSigningService to be an explicit nil

+### UnsetPackageSigningService
+`func (o *RpmRpmRepositoryResponse) UnsetPackageSigningService()`

+UnsetPackageSigningService ensures that no value is present for PackageSigningService, not even an explicit nil
+### GetPackageSigningFingerprint

+`func (o *RpmRpmRepositoryResponse) GetPackageSigningFingerprint() string`

+GetPackageSigningFingerprint returns the PackageSigningFingerprint field if non-nil, zero value otherwise.

+### GetPackageSigningFingerprintOk

+`func (o *RpmRpmRepositoryResponse) GetPackageSigningFingerprintOk() (*string, bool)`

+GetPackageSigningFingerprintOk returns a tuple with the PackageSigningFingerprint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPackageSigningFingerprint

+`func (o *RpmRpmRepositoryResponse) SetPackageSigningFingerprint(v string)`

+SetPackageSigningFingerprint sets PackageSigningFingerprint field to given value.

+### HasPackageSigningFingerprint

+`func (o *RpmRpmRepositoryResponse) HasPackageSigningFingerprint() bool`

+HasPackageSigningFingerprint returns a boolean if a field has been set.

 ### GetRetainPackageVersions

 `func (o *RpmRpmRepositoryResponse) GetRetainPackageVersions() int64`